Johnhvy/Node-Caritat/README.md

 Voters can sign their commit using GPG.
 When doing the counting, the system uses the git commit metadata to attribute a ballot to a voter.
 If a voter casts several ballots, the system only counts the most recent one.

+### What happens if the vote instigator lose access to the decrypting key?

+The vote ballots cannot be deciphered, the process needs to start again (unless you have a quantum computer at home).